SAP-archive/teched2020-IIS361/exercises/ex3/README.md

     </Record>
 </Annotation>
 ```
-<br>8.
-Within the UI.Chart#FilterQualityByDate, in the new line after Dimension property, press CTRL/CMD + SPACE.
-From the options, choose MeasureAttributes property by pressing ENTER. </br>
+*Criticality configurations are annotated in the above instructions.
+Now you need to associate this configuration to the Chart annotation created for representing the Visual Filter which is described below*

-<br>9.
-Place the cursor between the Record tags and press CTRL/CMD + SPACE to add DataPoint property.</br>
+8. Add a PropertyValue MeasureAttributes to the UI.Chart#FilterQualityByDate

-<br>10.
-Add Annotation path as @UI.DataPoint#Quantity.</br>
+9. Add a child PropertyValue DataPoint to the MeasureAttribute & set the AnnotationPath as @UI.DataPoint#Quantity

-<br> In the next line, add Measure property from the list of options opened by pressing CTRL/CMD + SPACE.
-Add the property path as "Quantity"</br>
+10. Add child PropertyValue Measure to the MeasureAttribute & PropertyPath as "Quantity"

-<br>Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final UI.Chart annotation will look like below</br>
+11. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final UI.Chart annotation will look like below
 ```xml
 <Annotation Term="UI.Chart" Qualifier="FilterQuantityByDate">
     <Record Type="UI.ChartDefinitionType">